Florida Complex League

 The Florida Complex League (FCL) is a rookie-level Minor League Baseball league that operates in Florida, United States.
 Before 2021, it was known as the Gulf Coast League (GCL).
 Together with the Arizona Complex League (ACL), it forms the lowest rung on the North American minor-league ladder.

 FCL teams play at the minor league spring training complexes of their parent Major League Baseball (MLB) clubs and are owned by those parent clubs.
-Admission is not charged, and no concessions are operated at the teams' games.
+Admission is not charged to FCL games, and no concessions are sold.
 Every Grapefruit League team fields at least one team in the league.
 Night games are commonly played in the spring training stadium, although games may also be played at the team's practice fields.

 As of the 2021 season, there is no league limit to how many players can be on an active roster, but no team can have more than three players with four or more years of minor-league experience.
 Major-league players on rehabilitation assignments may also appear in the league.

 History

 Complex-based baseball leagues, which played before sparse crowds and often scheduled morning games to avoid the summer heat and afternoon thunderstorms, were adopted after the drastic shrinking of minor league baseball during the 1950s and 1960s.
 MLB teams needed an entry level to professional baseball for 18- and 19-year-old players graduating from high schools or signed from Latin America.
-They are considered the lowest rung on the minor league ladder.
+They replaced Class C and Class D leagues as the lowest rung on the minor league ladder.

 The current league was founded in 1964 as the Sarasota Rookie League (SRL) with four teams playing in Sarasota.
 It was originally intended to be the Gulf Coast division of a statewide rookie league, with the eastern division Cocoa Rookie League based in Cocoa.
 However, the eastern and western teams never played each other.
 The SRL's four teams consisted of squads sponsored by the Chicago White Sox, Milwaukee Braves, New York Yankees, and St. Louis Cardinals.
 The SRL Braves, managed by Paul Snyder, future Atlanta farm system director, won the championship with a 36–23 record.